shaqed/shaqed.github.io/content/posts/blog-2.md

 But in here, we do not have enough stack space for a long ROP chain like in ROPme, we can override the buffer (1032 bytes), the canary (1040), the old rbp (1048) and the return address (1056) and *that's it*.

-Before we think about how to jump around in the program, let's use the previous technique to leak the old RBP on the stack as well as the return address.<br>
+Before we think about how to jump around in the program, let's use the previous technique to leak the old RBP on the stack as well as the return address.m
 We can do that because if we want to receive "Username found!" from the server, the `main()` function would need the right stack pointer set to load values from the stack to those `write` calls. if we mess it up even a little bit, we can notice it in our client side by not receiving the message.

 **Leaking the return address is a little bit more difficult**.
-Because we start by overriding the least significant byte, the program might return to some other location in the `main`, it could be another `fork` or `accept` and make things be a little less predictible for us. <br>
+Because we start by overriding the least significant byte, the program might return to some other location in the `main`, it could be another `fork` or `accept` and make things be a little less predictible for us. m
 But - since the randomization is only effective for the least 12 bits of the return address, the first byte will definitely not change:

 The return address from `check_username` is: